Complete One-Year Powerlifting Workout Programme for Long-Term Strength

 Choosing Reps, Sets, and Weight

-Beginners usually perform 3–5 reps per set with manageable weight.
+Newcomers usually perform 3–5 reps per set with manageable resistance.
 This rep range allows proper technique development while still promoting strength gains.

 Understanding One-Rep Max and Training Max

-A one-rep max (1RM) estimates the heaviest weight a lifter can move once.
-Beginners often train using a percentage of their training max rather than testing true maxes frequently.
+A one-rep max (1RM) estimates the heaviest weight a trainee can move once.
+Entry-level trainees often train using a percentage of their training max rather than testing true maxes frequently.

 Day 1: Squat-Focused